Rajat-S-Patel/PrimeGenerator/README.md

 ## 1. Prime_Server

 As already mentioned, it is a console application for generating prime numbers in the given range.
-User can install the node package usine ```npm install -g .``` and can access the application using terminal by typing
+User can install the node package using ```npm install -g .``` and can access the application using terminal by typing
 ```primegenerator``` command.
 I have implemented 3 algorithms for computing the prime numbers in the given range in javascript.

 * Naive algorithm